How to become a Fairtrade School

 This award needs to be renewed every two years.

-The FairAchiever Award is for schools who have embedded Fairtrade into their school day.
+The FairAchiever Award is for schools that have embedded Fairtrade into their school day.

 Your Fairtrade Group will need to create a Fairtrade Policy outlining their commitment to supporting Fairtrade.
 They will review the action plan they wrote when they were working towards the FairActive Award.